 • Become informed about the people, property or the investigation in general.
 Do your homework before you go into the investigation.
 Search any newspaper, magazine, land records, genealogy sites, local historians etc.

 • If using a 35mm camera, always start each investigation with a new roll of film.
-Make sure your camera lens is clean before taking any pictures.
+For any form of camera, make sure your camera lens is clean before taking any pictures.

 • If using your phone camera, make sure you have a folder labeled for this particular investigation and all photos are saved in it, rather than mixed up with the personal photos.
-Download the photos immediately to a computer so you can give to the lead investigator or personnel reviewing the evidence.
-Once this is done you must erase all photos and evidence from your phone.
+Download the photos immediately to a computer or jump drive so you can give them to the lead investigator or personnel reviewing the evidence.
+Once this is done, you must erase all photos and evidence from your phone.

 • Never go ghost hunting alone.
 Always go in groups of at least 3.

 Do not ever leave the group and take off alone.
-When your ghost hunting team splits up to cover various areas of a location, they should always be in groups of two or more.
+When your ghost-hunting team splits up to cover various areas of a location, they should always be in groups of two or more.
 Safety is a primary reason.
 Also, the evidence collected by a person who goes off on his or her own might automatically be suspect.
 To help ensure the integrity of any evidence, it must be gathered in the presence of two or more people.
-Which leads us to…
+This leads us to…

 ● Always get permission to go onto private property when no trespassing signs are posted.